 Transitions such as these can change the couple's established role structure, challenging the unwritten contract between them.
 This naturally happens when moving through relationship stages, e.g. from the initial ‘honeymoon phase’ towards a more real and deep relationship.
-Changes also occur after, for example, becoming parents, dealing with loss (bereavement, age, children leaving home, retirement, and illness) and financial challenges.
+Changes also occur after, for example, becoming parents, dealing with loss (bereavement, age, children leaving home, retirement, and illness), affairs, and financial challenges.
 At such times engaging in couples therapy can offer a space to safely explore and talk about what is going on.
 The objective of this type of work is both parties feeling accepted, seen and heard.
 From this position, with the support of the therapist, the couple can agree shared therapeutic and relationship goals.

 How can CAT help couples regain intimacy in their relationship?